-In the conventional subsurface drainage mode, the water level in the outlet riser pipe is controlled with a sump pump to maintain the water level between 0.85 and 1.00 m depth, which is about 0.25 m above the bottom of the 1.25 m deep drainage conduit in the field.
+In the conventional subsurface drainage mode, the water level in the outlet riser pipe is controlled with a sump pump to keep the water level between 0.90 and 1.10 m depth, which maintained the water table at about a 1.00 m depth in the field plot, which is about 0.25 m above the bottom of the 1.25 m deep drainage conduit.
 Thus, the draintube outlet connection into the riser pipe is submerged, much like many gravity flow outlet subsurface drainage systems with the outlet pipe under the water level in the outlet ditch or channel.
 The conventional drainage mode is typically used during the preplant season and beginning shortly before crop harvest to insure the water table is maintained deep enough for farm equipment trafficability.
 During the growing season when rainfall events occur and infiltration causes the water table to rise, the system operation can be automatically switched from subirrigation or controlleddrainage operation to the conventional drainage mode so that the water table in the field does not remain too shallow during and following the rainfall event.
 The conditions which cause this switching of modes are given below under the discussions for controlled-drainage and subirrigation.
 The system operation can be automatically switched back from the conventional drainage mode to controlled-drainage and subsequently to subirrigation depending upon the water level in the riser pipe or the water table depth in the field.
 If the feedback option of the monitored field water table depth is not activated, then after drainage discharge (pumping) ceases and the water level in the outlet riser falls to a depth greater than 1.15 m, the system operation is automatically switched to the subirrigation mode.
 If the feedback control option is activated, then the system operation will be automatically switched to the controlled-drainage mode whenever the field water table depth has exceeded the maximum range of the desired depth for more than 12 or 24 hours.
-For example, if the desired range for the field water table depth is 0.675 to 0.825 m (for the Method 4 water table depth of 0.75 m), then the system operation is switched to controlled-drainage when the monitored water table depth exceeds the 0.85 m depth for more than 12 or 24 hours (the control mode changes can be programmed to occur either at 1200 h or 2400 h each day).
+For example, if the desired range for the field water table depth is 0.675 to 0.825 m (for the Method 4 water table depth of 0.75 m), then the system operation is switched to controlled-drainage when the monitored water table depth exceeds a 0.85 m depth for more than 12 or 24 hours (the control mode changes can be programmed to occur either at 1200 h or 2400 h each day).